 - How long the condition is expected to last

 Most forms of baldness have no cure.
 Some types of baldness will go away without treatment.
 Treatment may include:

-- Corticosteroid injections (when treating alopecia areata or other inflammatory diseases that lead to hair loss)
+- Corticosteroid injections.
+These can treat alopecia areata or other inflammatory diseases that lead to hair loss.